unbxd/search-JS-library/docs/configurations/ProductViewConfig.md

 Function
 {: .label }

-he "template" function here refers to the ability to change the appearance of the banner feature on the e-commerce website.
-It allows developers to control the appearance of the banners by providing custom HTML.
-The function receives the list of banners to be displayed, and the banner configurations as parameters and it needs to return a string of HTML that will be used to render the banners on the webpage.
+he "template" function here refers to the ability to change the appearance of the productview feature on the e-commerce website.
+It allows developers to control the appearance of the productview by providing custom HTML.
+The function receives the list of productview to be displayed, and the productview configurations as parameters and it needs to return a string of HTML that will be used to render the productview on the webpage.

 This function passes two params:
 1. `selectedViewType` -